mgould1799/tech-portfolio/docs/projects.md

 the frontend takes in a message, sends it to the Flask API, the API stores it in the database, and finally posts it in Slack.
 The frontend keeps a record of the past messages.
+I hosted this using AWS for a short period of time, using S3, elasticbeanstalk, and RDMS.

 ![chatbot](./assets/chatbot.gif)